SiddhantGodboleGit/Li-locks-from-s-x-locks/README.md

       - On others
          - non-commutvity is a **read** lock, nothing otherwise.
       - On self
-         - always **write** lock, on commutavity release after acquiring all.
+         - always **write** lock, on commutavity release it after acquiring all.

 > [!NOTE]
 > For non-symmetric table with A-A commutavity an additional fix is required.